Emmet-Pritchard/tech-journal/README.md

 ## Tech Journal

 The purpose of this journal is to document the daily/weekly tasks that I have completed.
 This will better allow me to recap my progress as a programmer.
 I think that this journal will be especially important while I am still in my internship as well as school.
-It will help me build a resume and a social profile that accurately reflects the work that I am doing.
-I like the idea of adding tags at the bottom of the entries in order to offer quick searches of various tech topics.
+It will help me build a resume and a social profile (LinkedIn) that accurately reflects the work that I am doing.
+I chose to add tags to the bottom of the entries in order to better show myself what technologies I am frequently learning.
+It could also provide a fast way to search topics within my journals.

-## For Example
+## Example Post

 ### Journal Entry: 07.09.2021
 * Created HttpResponseRedirect with a detailed alert message